pyOpenSci/python-package-guide/tutorials/intro.md

 ## Why create a Python package?

-There are numerous reasons why you might create a Python package:
+You might create a Python package because you want to:

-- **Use your code across multiple projects:** At its most basic level, creating a package allows you to install your code into a Python environment.
+- **Use your code across different projects:** At its most basic level, creating a package allows you to install your code into a Python environment.
 This allows you to then import functions and classes into any workflows both locally and in the cloud..
-- **Share your code:** Sharing your code with others is often a common reason to create a package.
-If you publish a package on a public repository such as PyPI or conda, immediately your package can be installed on any machine using pip or conda with a single command.
+- **Share your code:** If you publish a package on a public repository such as PyPI or conda, your package can be installed on any machine using pip or conda with a single command.
-- **Build community around your code:** Packages make it easier for multiple people to work on the same project (particularly when published on Github).
+- **Build community around your code:** Packages make it easier for multiple people to work on the same project (particularly when published on GitHub).
 A version platform such as git (the version control system used by GitHub), further makes it easier to track changes to the codebase over time.
 Tools such as issues and pull requests make it easier for outside users to contribute bug fixes and to establish review processes for accepting changes to the code base..
 - **Organize your code:** Packages can be used to organize large code projects, dividing them into smaller, more manageable components.
 This structure can help with both maintaining the codebase and with making it easier to understand.

 ### What to consider before you create a package